✨🎤 The CyberCup Show returns on 13 February 2026!

 Operational Constraints

-Growing Security Challenges
+Increasing Security Challenges

 • IT/OT Convergence: production systems are increasingly connected

-• Regulatory Compliance: GDPR, NIS2, sectorial obligations
+• Regulatory Compliance: GDPR, NIS2, sector-specific requirements

 • Supply Chain Protection: Andros is part of critical ecosystems